karrirasinmaki/blackpepperswing-www/pages/dance-passes.md

   Note: If you attend a partnered dance class without a partner, you must book a place in advance!
 That is unless you can do both roles.
 This is so that we can maintain the role balance.

 3. **Arrive to class and show your pass to the teacher**
   Please show your pass to teacher of the class upon arrival.
+  (We'll create the digital passes by the next season.
+Before that, please show your purchase receipt.)

 **BONUS:** If your purchase included complimentary coaching session(s), book those for each season separately by sending us an email at {{ site.email }}.